-Some object or Source of Terror or Dread
+- Some object or source of terror or dread

-A Mental Image of something unpleasant or menacing
+- A mental image of something unpleasant or menacing

 Pain, especially chronic pain, is a personal experience shared by no one.
 It menaces each one of us in a unique and terrifying way.
-It is a thief: Robbing us of our vital energy, our ability to do the things we love, and to live life fully.
-It is our own personal torturer: Causing feelings of helplessness, lack of control, sleep loss, uncertainty, and extreme discomfort.
+It is a thief: robbing us of our vital energy, our ability to do the things we love and to live life fully.
+It is our own personal torturer: causing feelings of helplessness, lack of control, sleep loss, uncertainty, and extreme discomfort.

 September was Pain Awareness Month and today I want to honor everyone who, like me, carries pain with them wherever they go.
-I have to say, although the experience of pain is unique to everyone, we are not alone: One-in-ten people in the U.S. suffers from chronic pain, or about 25 million people.
+I have to say, although the experience of pain is unique to everyone, we are not alone: One in ten people in the U.S. suffers from chronic pain or about 25 million people.

 The 25 million of us who walk with pain have many barriers to health.
 There is very little support for us unless we have a lot of extra cash because many of the treatments that help alleviate pain are not covered by insurance and very expensive.
-Our doctors do the best they can, but with new regulations about prescribing Opiods, it is getting harder and harder for them to do their job.
+Our doctors do the best they can, but with new regulations about prescribing opioids, it is getting harder and harder for them to do their job.

 As Americans we inherently are dreamers.
 This, to me, is one of the things that make me proud to live in this country- we show the world how to dream.
 My dream today, for myself and everyone who bravely lives in pain, is this: I Dream of an America that takes care of its citizens in pain.

-We already know what to do, the NIH, National Institute of Health, along with many other organizations that research treatment of pain have laid out comprehensive treatment guidelines, all which recommend using complementary techniques such as acupuncture, self-management classes, massage, biofeedback, meditation, electrical stimulation, and cognitive processing therapy.
-They also recommend the use of a health care team in order to support and educate a person on how to live their best life pain or no.
+We already know what to do.
+The NIH (National Institute of Health) along with many other organizations that research treatment of pain have laid out comprehensive treatment guidelines, all of which recommend using complementary techniques such as acupuncture, self-management classes, massage, biofeedback, meditation, electrical stimulation, and cognitive processing therapy.
+They also recommend the use of a healthcare team in order to support and educate a person on how to live their best life pain or no.

 So, today, take a minute to honor yourself and your chronic pain peers.
 And, if you have the energy, think about one thing you can do to spread awareness about pain.
 Most importantly, commit to yourself to start shifting your habits in order to decrease your pain.
-As someone who has had 45 years experience with this here are a few pointers you can consider:
+As someone who has had 45 years of experience with this, here are a few pointers you can consider: